emacsmirror/puppet-ts-mode/README.md

 Emacs 29.1 or above with Tree-sitter support is required.

+Also the appropriate [parser](https://github.com/smoeding/tree-sitter-puppet) for the Puppet language needs to be installed.
+Note that there are different parsers available and only the referenced parser will work with this code.

 The following Elisp code should be used to install the Puppet language parser.
 This requires some tools -- notably a compiler toolchain -- to be available on your machine.

 ```elisp